jasonflorentino/wisp/README.md

 *Some things I'd like to work on in the future*
 ▫️ Include a standard library of functions
 ▫️ Refactor parts of the code into header files
-▫️ Add other operatros like modulo or exponentiation
+▫️ Add other operators like modulo or exponentiation
-▫️ Enable running script files from the command line instead of requiring code to run in a REPL
+▫️ Enable running script files from the command line instead of requiring code to run in the REPL
 ▫️ Add other types like boolean or floating point numbers
 ▫️ Add logical operators like `and`, `or`, etc.